Leif Erikson: Norse and medieval Europe

 Leif's successful expedition in Vinland encouraged other Norsemen to also make the journey, and the Norse became the first Europeans to colonize the area.
 In the end there were no permanent Norse settlements, although sporadic voyages at least to Markland for forages, timber and trade possibly lasted for centuries.
 The casual tone of references to these areas may suggest that their discovery was not seen as particularly significant by contemporaries, or that it was assumed to be public knowledge, or both.
-Knowledge of the Vinland journeys spread around medieval Europe although to what extent is unclear; writers made mention of remote lands to the west, and notably the medieval chronicler Adam of Bremen directly mentions Vinland (c.
+Knowledge of the Vinland journeys spread around medieval Europe, although to what extent is unclear; writers made mention of remote lands to the west, and notably the medieval chronicler Adam of Bremen directly mentions Vinland (c.
 1075) based upon reports from the Danes.
 It has been suggested that the knowledge of Vinland might have been maintained in European seaports in the 15th century, and that Christopher Columbus, who claimed in a letter to have visited Iceland in 1477, could have heard stories of it.

 Norse encounters with the Indigenous peoples

 While Leif had no contact with the Indigenous peoples of Vinland, later Norse explorers did, referring to them as skrælingi, an archaic term for "wretches".

 According to the Saga of Erik the Red, the first encounter was made during a colonizing expedition led by Thorfinn Karlsefni, which also included Leif's brother Thorvald.
 At first this group traded with the natives, but weeks later the new Norse settlement at Hóp was attacked and Karlsefni decided to abandon it.
 The Norse retreated to their other settlement at Straumfjǫrðr, where they remained and continued to explore the general area.
 One morning they encountered a one-legged native, who shot an arrow that killed Thorvald.
 He is famously known for pulling the arrow out, and poetically reciting the phrase, "This is a rich country we have found; there is plenty of fat around my entrails", upon which he dies.
 On their return to Greenland, Karlsefni's crew captured two native boys, taking them to Greenland.

 According to the Saga of the Greenlanders, Leif's brother Thorvald made first contact with the natives.
 The encounter happened while Thorvald and his crew were exploring the coast, likely in the Markland area, and found nine natives asleep under boats.
 They attacked the natives, killing eight of them, while one escaped.
-In a later fight, Thorvald was killed by a native's arrow.
+Shortly after, in an apparent reprisal, Thorvald was killed by a native's arrow.
 Later, Thorfinn Karlsefni led a group to colonize Vinland and encountered natives, who they initially traded with, but relations soured when a native was killed attempting to steal weapons from the Norse.
 In retaliation, the natives attacked and Karlsefni decided to abandon the colony.